nkinnan/esphome-pace-bms/README.md

 * **type:** Defaults to `MASTER`, can be either `MASTER` or `SLAVE`.
 Should be omitted if you only have a single battery pack (or if you have one ESP per pack).
 See [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.
 * **master_bms_id:** For a `type=SLAVE` BMS only, this is the `id` of the `type=MASTER` BMS that this is slaved to.
 * **slave_discovery_mode:** Defaults to `NONE`, can be one of: `NONE`, `RELAY`, `BROADCAST`, or `RELAY_AND_BROADCAST`.
 Should be omitted ~~if you only have a single battery pack (or if you have one ESP per pack)~~ unless you are debugging issues with a multi-pack setup.
 It does not do anything useful in a working config, but it might be something that I ask you to get logs from in order to help troubleshoot.
 See [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.
 * **slave_query_mode:** Defaults to `BROADCAST`, can be either: `BROADCAST`, or `RELAY`.
 Should be omitted if you only have a single battery pack (or if you have one ESP per pack).
 This determines how slave battery packs are queried in a multi-pack setup.
-See FIXME LINK multi-pack configuration for more information.
+See [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.
 * **rx_buffer_size:** This value should match the `rx_buffer_size` set under the `uart` component.
 A size of 256 is recommended for a single battery pack (or if you have one ESP per pack).
 For a multiple battery pack setup, see [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.

 ## Exposing the sensors (this is the good part!)